arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Portenta Machine Control temperature probes terminals](assets/user-manual-26.png)

-Some of the key capabilities of Portenta's Machine Control temperature channels are the following:

-- **Independent channels**: Each of the three channels can measure temperature independently, offering flexibility in data collection and monitoring.
-- **Sensor compatibility**: The channels are designed to measure temperature using either non-grounded thermocouples or PT100 sensors, but not simultaneously.
-This allows for versatile use with different types of temperature sensors.

-***It is crucial not to connect both a thermocouple and a PT100 sensor to the same channel at the same time.
-Only one sensor type can be read per channel, based on the position of an analog switch.***

 The Portenta Machine Control includes two onboard specialized front ends:

 - **MAX31855**: This front end is dedicated to **thermocouples**, providing accurate temperature measurements for a wide range of thermocouple types.